Selling to Financially Distressed Buyers

 Clients selling to buyers in the following industries are likely candidates for A/R Put protection:

 Newstead Group members maintain relationships with financial institutions providing “Accounts Receivable Puts”.
-Please contact us for further details on the advantages and limitations of this product.
+Please contact us (using the form on this page) for further details on the advantages and limitations of this product.